romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 example, the representative meaning of *bank* can be only one (whatever that is trained to) within the static word embeddings, nevertherless this word can have multiple senses; bank as a financial institute or a river bank.
-Following contextualised word embeddings are the attempts to address this issue in static word embeddings.
+Following contextualized word embeddings are the attempts to address this issue in static word embeddings.

 ## ELMo